yowger/yowger/README.md

 A bit bout me.
-I like coding, i like my codes maintainable, clean and reusable.
+I like coding, i like my codes maintainable, clean and reusable or DRY.
 Main stack -> Typescript masterrace.

 ## **Stack**